visama/Cat_vae/docs/Outlier_detection.md

 Highest inlier: ['low', 'low', '5more', '4', 'big', 'high', 'vgood'] Highest outlier: ['med', 'med', '5more', '4', 'med', 'high', 'acc']
 ```
+In general high price and low safety yields low acceptability and low price and high safety high acceptability.
+We can see how lor probability data points break this rule and high ones follow it.
+Thus it makes sense to call data points deemed as outlier by Vae as outliers.

 ## One class as outlier-class